etherealvisage/cpsc301/docs/use_cases.md

 ----------
 * Summary: System user U replies to an existing discussion with a new post P
 * Actor: U
-* Preconditions: U is logged into the system and is viewing an existing discussion D
+* Preconditions: U is authenticated with the system and is viewing an existing discussion D
 * Postconditions: New post P will be visible to all other users of S
 * Main success scenario:
     1. U selects the "Reply" function in existing D.
     2. S serves U a page with controls permitting entry of a post body and list of tags.
     3. U enters the post body and at least one tag.
     4. U submits the completed form.
-    5. S saves U's post to the data store, along with a reference to the post to which it is a reply.
+    5. S saves U's post to the data store.

 Use Case 4
 ----------
 * Summary: System user U edits an existing discussion post P
 * Actor: U
+* Preconditions:
+    1. U is authenticated with the system S.
-* Precondition: U is logged in and viewing a discussion in which U has authored a given post P
+    2. U is viewing a discussion in which U has authored a given post P
-* Postcondition: U's edited post P' will be visible to all other users of S
+* Postconditions: U's edited post P' will be visible to all other users of S
 * Main success scenario:
     1. U selects the "Edit post" function provided alongside P.
     2. S serves U a page with editable copies of P's body and tags.
     3. U makes modification to P's body and/or tags.
     4. U activates the "Save post" function.
-    5. S saves the modified post to the data store, resulting in edited post P.
+    5. S saves the modified post to the data store, resulting in edited post P'.

 Use Case 5